 Mary Anne Schwalbe loved the written word and shared that passion with her son, Will.
 Their love of books led to the creation of a unique relationship between mother and son.
 Will Schwalbe writes about that relationship between himself, his mother and books in his book The End of Your Life Book Club.

-Will Schwalbe spoke with Anna Maria Tremonti last fall.
+Will Schwalbe spoke with Anna Maria Tremonti in the fall of 2012.

 This segment was produced by The Current's Howard Goldenthal.